 the beginning of the development for the next version.

 In contrast to that, only bug fixes may be merged into the release branch.
-At this point, the code contained in this
+This branch should be tested with care, so that bugs can be identified and fixed before the release.

 During the whole process the release manager will regularly merge back the release branch into